niranjankala/niranjankala/README.md

 ## **I'm a Software Engineer, Technology Geek and an avid Cloud-Native Development Enthusiast.**

 - 🎯 **I’m currently working on**: Mastering the intricacies of DDD and some advanced software architectures.
-- 💬 **Ask me about**: .NET, Winforms, ASP.NET MVC, RESTful APIs, SQL and NoSQL Databases, Software Architecture, Design Patterns, Testing, CI/CD /w Azure DevOps.
+- 💬 **Ask me about**: .NET, Winforms, ASP.NET MVC, RESTful APIs, SQL and NoSQL Databases, Software Architecture, Design Patterns, Testing, CI/CD /w Azure DevOps, DevExpress, Infragistics, Nevron.
 - 📫 **How to reach me**: Reach out and connect with me on LinkedIn! 👆
 - ⚡ **Fun fact**: I love 📚 and lots of ☕.